Touzen/touzen.github.io/about.markdown

 No, I'm also passionate about politics and have a background as an elected official for the Social Democrats.
 While most of my spare-time used to be consumed by this constructive urge to work for a better society, now all that energy has been directed towards ranting. :)

 A lot of time is also spent geeking out about languages.
 My passion for natural languages goes beyond processing them using computers, I also like them irl!
 I'm always working on improving my Persian language skills (my second mother tongue after Swedish) or oversharing "fun facts" about phonetics and other exciting language features.

+# An incomplete and compressed timeline
+{% include timeline.html %}